Lynn Cazabon: Losing Winter

 Common Ground Gallery

 Losing Winter is a participatory artwork and archive of memories and emotions about the season of winter, providing a window onto personal loss in the face of climate change.
 At the heart of the project are video recordings of memories from participants about a winter from their past.
-For the exhibition at VisArts, Cazabon is working with VisArts to organize workshops for children (aged 8 and up) who will create original artworks based on memories collected from residents of Rockville aged 50 and up.
-The artworks will be displayed in the exhibition along with the video recorded memories.
-Cazabon is also in the process of developing a mobile app for the project that will enable users to record and upload memories and experience the memories of others through an augmented reality interface.
+For the exhibition at VisArts, Cazabon collected memories from individuals aged 50+ living in Montgomery County via virtual sessions.
+These memory recordings served as inspiration for children participating in fused glass and fabric collage workshops.
+The artworks they created, along with the video recorded memories, are on display in the exhibition.
+Losing Winter will be realized in a different iteration at the Maryland Center for History and Culture in Baltimore, opening July 21.

 About the artist: